 This, by itself, is not an issue.

-Similarly, when using high-load devices like Electric ovens, Microwaves and Electric Ranges, it’s common for the breakers and wires to heat up.
+Similarly, when using high-load devices like Electric ovens, Microwaves and Electric Ranges, it’s common for the breakers and wires to heat up as the appliances are pulling more amperage when in use.

 Overloaded Circuits